 We also view this website as organic.
 We invite readers to send their insights, topics, or artifacts that can enlighten and enhance our story.
 Most importantly, we hope to inspire current and future faculty members to continue to chronicle additional changes that will inevitably take place.

 For those interested in detailed accounts of the history of San Diego State we recommend three texts we used as resources: The San Diego State College: The Third Regime: 1935-1952 by Walter R. Hepner (1971); San Diego State University: A History in Word and Image by Raymond Starr (1995); and most recently Hail Montezuma!
 The Hidden Treasures of San Diego State by Seth Mallios (2012).
-In addition, Ralph Grawunder has written a Narrative of ENS up to 1998 (pdf) and Ron Josephson, Margo Kasch, and Lindsay Carter have created a series of ENS history CD’s that are available for checkout from the ENS office.
+In addition, Ralph Grawunder has written a narrative of ENS up to 1998 (create link to Narrative History) and Ron Josephson, Margo Kasch, and Lindsay Carter have created a series of ENS history CD’s that are available for checkout from the ENS office.
 Each provides fascinating accounts of the stages in San Diego State’s history and do so through different lenses.
 This website will be divided into chronological sections.
 Our intent is not only to “tell our story” but document it through pictures and other documents.